Last Updated: 22/04/12 3:29pm

 Evra plays a delightful one-two with Nani but the former's ball to Rooney is poor and easily cut out by Neville.

-Scholes bumps into Howard, and while it seemed harmless, you could tell the Everton keeper wa't impressed.
+Scholes bumps into Howard, and while it seemed harmless, you could tell the Everton keeper wasn't impressed.
 Moments later, Nani charges forward and forces Heitinga to clear away.

 Osman's ball out wide is very poor and Distin can't retrieve it as Rafael resumes possession for the hosts.